The Bads is a vehicle for the musical escapades of Brett Adams and Dianne Swann, created under the fiery skies of Waitakere, Aotearoa - New Zealand.

-This adds to an impressive catalogue: The Bads, (2005’s Earth from Space, and 2009’s So Alive, and 2013’s Travel Light – which reached #3 on The NZ Music Album Charts) The song and the album So Alive were nominated for the Best Country song and album in 2010.
+2005’s Earth from Space, and 2009’s So Alive, and 2013’s Travel Light all received accolades and chart placings and So Alive was nominated for the Best Country song and album.

-The Bads performed at WOMAD 2014 as “Tim Finn and The Bads”, and collaborated with Australian legendary songwriter, Don Walker in a series of shows.
-The Bads have opened for Lucinda Williams, Emmylou Harris, Joan Armatrading, The Swell Season, The Jayhawks and Rodrgio Y Gabriela.
-At the end of 2014 the band were invited to Melbourne to play support for Rodriguez.
+The Bads love nothing more than headlining their own shows, and have some amazing highlights to speak of from their collective musical history: Travelling to Nashville to play the legendary Ryman Auditorium, opening WOMAD 2014 as ‘Tim Finn and The Bads’ and collaborating with Australian legendary songwriter, Don Walker in a series of shows.
+They have a long list of artists they have opened for, including Lucinda Williams, Emmylou Harris, Joan Armatrading, The Swell Season, The Jayhawks and Rodrgio Y Gabriela and Rodriguez.